-Note that these services are not provided on a contingency fee basis.
-Ardalan Law Firm PLLC charges clients a flat fee for most tenant matters.
+Note that these services are not always provided on a contingency fee basis.
+Ardalan Law Firm PLLC charges clients a flat fee or hybrid flat-hourly for most tenant matters.
 Please contact the firm for more information.
 Generally, the firm only accepts cases located in Travis County.

 Call us for a free consultation - (512) 931-4911.